syncfusion-content/windowsforms-docs/WindowsForms/TabSplitterContainer/Overview.md

 ## Key Features

-* **Splitter Components** - Provides rich set of built-in components such as primary and secondary pages, swap button, collapse and expand buttons.
+* **Splitter components** - Provides rich set of built-in components such as primary and secondary pages, swap button, collapse and expand buttons.

-* **Swap Pages** - Provides option to swap between pages at design time as well as runtime.
+* **Swap pages** - Provides option to swap between pages at design time as well as runtime.

 * **Orientation** - Provides support for horizontal and vertical orientations.